A mathematical theory for understanding when abstract representations emerge in neural networks: Discussion

-Another series of work examined the learning dynamics of two-layer networks.
-Earlier works focused on single-layer perceptron \cite{seung1992statistical,engel2001statistical,patel2025rl} and deep linear networks \cite{saxe2013exact,saxe2019mathematical}.
-Recently, the learning dynamics of two-layer nonlinear networks were also studied both in the mean-field regime \cite{mei2018mean,chizat2018global,rotskoff2018neural,sirignano2020mean} and in finite-width settings \cite{boursier2022gradient}.
-These analyses on nonlinear networks are typically only tractable for a one-dimensional output.
-However, abstract representations (Fig.~\ref{fig:1}) concern the relationship between the hidden representations of different output dimensions (see Section~\ref{subsec:Parallelism-score-measures}).
+Another series of work examined the learning dynamics of these networks.
+Earlier works focused on perceptron \cite{seung1992statistical,engel2001statistical,patel2025rl}, deep linear networks \cite{saxe2013exact,saxe2019mathematical} and narrow two-layer network in the teacher-student setup \cite{saad1995exact,saad1996learning,saad1995line}.
+Recently, the learning dynamics of overparametrized two-layer nonlinear networks were studied both in the mean-field regime \cite{mei2018mean,chizat2018global,rotskoff2018neural,sirignano2020mean,bordelon2022self} and in finite-width settings \cite{boursier2022gradient}.
+These recent analyses on nonlinear networks are typically only tractable for a one-dimensional output.
+However, abstract representations (Fig.~\ref{fig:1}) concern the relationship between the hidden representations of different output dimensions (Section~\ref{subsec:Parallelism-score-measures}).
 So we adopt a different approach here: rather than tracking the entire training trajectory, we directly analyze global minima of the loss function [Eq.~\eqref{eq:TwoLayerNN_loss}].
 An intriguing future direction would be to extend the existing results for learning dynamics with one-dimensional outputs, to those tasks in Section~\ref{subsec:Data-and-network} that require multi-dimensional outputs, and investigate how the hidden representation kernel evolves during training.